jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

      YouTube and AWS, and providing the video ID to the course team.
 The course team monitors processing and adds the video to a course.

+For a more detailed diagram that shows the output of the automated video process, see :ref:`Video Encoding and Hosting Overview`.

 .. important::
- The edX automation process **does not** include captioning services.
+ The edX video process **does not** include captioning services.
 Your course teams use your organization's current workflow to generate transcripts for your video files and then add the transcripts to the video in Studio.
 For more information, see :ref:`Add a Video Transcript`.

 For more information, see the following sections.